-All student medications (including over-the-counter medications, supplements, and vitamins) must be registered with the nurse.
-If the nurse is not available, medications may be turned in to any faculty member.
-Medications will be dispensed by the nurse, houseparent, or AOD.
-In limited cases, over-the-counter medications may be dispensed in small amounts to students to use at their discretion.
+All student medications (including over-the-counter medications, supplements, and vitamins) must be registered with the Health Center.
+If a Nurse is not available, medications may be turned in to the AOD.
+Medications will be dispensed by the Nurse, houseparent, or AOD.
+In limited cases over-the-counter medications may be dispensed, in small amounts, to students to use at their discretion.
+This must be approved by a Nurse.

 Students on prescription medications are expected to be responsible for taking them by going to the Health Center during the medication clinic times, or finding the AOD (usually at a meal), or on-duty houseparent (usually at bedtime).
+The health clinic is open for student medication administration, on academic school days, during the following hours ONLY (except emergencies): 8:00 am-10:30 am for Morning Medication, 11:30 am-12:30 pm for Lunch Medication, 1:00 pm - 4:00 pm for Afternoon Medication.
+Students who do not show for medications, during the scheduled times, will be recorded as having missed their medication and will not receive medication until their next scheduled dosage.
+Nurses may only administer medications per prescriber's orders which includes the time periods to which the medication has been written to be dispensed/administered.

-All medication changes must be submitted in writing to the Health Center Students are allowed to Self Administer/Self Carry medications at the discretion of the Darrow Administration Staff, principally the Director of Health Services.
+All medication changes must be submitted, in writing, to the Health Center.

+Students are allowed to Self Administer/Self Carry medications at the discretion of the Director of Health Services.
 This is considered to be a privilege at Darrow School.
-This status can be revoked at any time by the Health Services Coordinator, the Dean of Students or the student's parents.
-Students are allowed to self administer vitamins, supplements, birth control, sports supplemental products, and rescue medications.
-Students should not be self administering OTC medications ie., cough syrup, antacids, tylenol which may mask symptoms of illness.
-Students are not allowed to have controlled substance medications in their possession at any time for any reason.
-Students 18 years of age or older do not automatically qualify to self administer medications.

-Students that are self administering medications must keep their medications in their locked room and in a locked storage area.
-Students should not be carrying their supply with them in their backpacks or purses in case the purse/backpack is misplaced unless the medications are Rescue Medications.
+This status can be revoked at any time by the Director of Health Services.
+Students are allowed to self-administer vitamins, supplements, birth control, sports supplement products, and rescue medications.
+Students should not be self-administering OTC medications (i.e.:. cough syrup, antacids, tylenol) as these may mask symptoms of illness.
+Students may not have OTC medications in their room without permission from the Director of Health Services.
+Students 18 years of age or older do not automatically qualify to self-administer medications.
+Students that are self administering medications must keep their medications in their room and in a locked storage area (i.e.: safe).
+Students should not be carrying their entire supply of medication with them, in their backpacks or purses, in case the purse/backpack is misplaced.
+Exceptions are Rescue Medications (i.e.: inhalers, epi-pens).
 Students may carry a one day supply of medication on their person.

-Students are required to review and sign a Self Administer Medication Agreement with the Director of Health Services outlining the students responsibilities and the medications they will have in their possession.
+Students are required to review and sign a Self Administer Medication Agreement, with the Health Center, outlining the students responsibilities and the medications they will have in their possession.
 The student must be able to verbalize a plan for refills of their medications.

 Day students who are prescribed medications are allowed to self administer/self carry medications at the discretion of the Director of Health Services.
-Day students may only carry the amount of medication needed for the time frame they are at the Darrow School.
-All prescribed medications must have a physician's order for the medications on file in EduHealth.
+Day students may only carry the amount of medication needed for the time frame they are on campus.
+All prescribed medications must have a physician's order for the medications on file with the Health Center.